Meeting TISAX Standards with PKWARE, Part 4: Access to Data

 PKWARE also supports multi-factor authentication (MFA) for use cases requiring “very high protection” as described in section 9.1 of the TISAX assessment.
 When a user attempts to access a file that requires MFA, PKWARE will prompt the user to enter a token code (or other MFA credential), and validate the code through an integration with the organization’s MFA technology.
 If (and only if) the user has entered a valid MFA code, PKWARE will decrypt the file.

 This type of policy enforcement isn’t the only capability you’ll need to comply with Section 9, but PKWARE can be part of the solution to get you there.
-Integration with Active Directory—and the enforcement of information access because of it—isn’t available in many data security products on the market.
-But it’s a standard feature of PKWARE's data security platform.
+Integration with Active Directory—and the enforcement of information access because of it—isn’t available in many data security products on the market, but it’s a standard feature of PKWARE’s data security platform.
+Get a free demo here.